radkin/findme_demo/README.md

 ## Linting, code smells and code metrics
 `test/run_all_tests.sh`
 all tools presently in use are listed in this file.
+You can view output interactively for everything.

+## Code coverage HTML report
+Point your browser at `findme_demo/coverage/index.html`

 ## Caveats